 Required Courses: Anth 500, 501, 502, and 503.
 Candidates must complete the four core courses with a grade of B or better.
+Courses must be completed within first three semesters.

 Electives: All students must take an additional 12 hours in anthropology, and at least four 500-level courses (not necessarily in anthropology).